renanr0cha/100-days-of-code/log.md

 **Today's Progress**: Working on update, load, delete functions and API access to Github-favorites.

 **Thoughts:** A lot of new concepts to learn, gotta practice and read about then a lot to internalize.

+### Day 25: May 19, 2022

+**Today's Progress**: Updated Github favorites to update de UI of the page, and also studied error treatment.

+**Thoughts:** With a little bit of practice everyday some things are starting to make sense!